 Of course this wasn’t hard because I selected an amazing person to partner with!
 But I also feel that when you make that big decision to commit yourself legally, emotionally, and spiritually, and sign that paperwork, it’s a natural instinct to dig into it and brace yourself for the tough times that were mentioned in your ceremony.
 I am the type of person who wants an A+ after any challenge.
 When you marry, you also become a literal team, not only where you have two people to tackle whatever you encounter- like the dishwasher- but a team where one can take a lead and another can assist and you can rotate your support as needed based on what the game calls for.

 When I was single and had thoughts about being married, I was concerned with picking the right person who would be there for better or worse, that wouldn’t leave me high and dry when things got tough.
 Some of this anxiety came from literal experiences from failed past relationships, and some of it stemmed from the struggles of dealing with difficult things on my own and how terrible that loneliness felt.
 Years have passed, but the heartache and isolation of those memories are palatable.
 There was no way I was not going to be present during the hard times.

-During our first year of marriage, my husband and I faced something very difficult that impacted us individually and together, the type of event that can tear people apart inside and wreak havoc on a relationship.** While we hoped this would stay a single event, complications left it a continuing part of our lives.
+During our first year of marriage, my husband and I faced something very difficult that impacted us individually and together, the type of event that can tear people apart inside and wreak havoc on a relationship.
+I miscarried our first pregnancy at 12 weeks.
+While we hoped this would stay a single event, complications left it a continuing part of our lives.
 Through it all, it was never hard to honor our vow to stick together through the tough moments that rolled in, even when they were unpleasant as all hell.
 We persevered because there was love and because we were a team- taking turns providing comfort and optimism to each other when despair creeped in, as well as helping each other face difficult realities.

 So honoring our vow to being strong and staying together was easy.
 A+, indeed.